jmscslgroup/can_to_ros/README.md

 # can_to_ros
-Read CAN messges from csv file, and decode msgs with id=180, 37, 869.
+can_to_ros is a ROS package that reads CAN bus messages and GPS data from provided csv files, decode the messages, and publish them to ROS topics.
 ### Prerequisites

 ROS melodic